Editor’s note: This article was updated on April 27, 2020.

 Of course, after priorities have been defined, it is important for action to follow.
 To prevent a gulf between word and deed, Kraemer writes out his self-reflection each night, creating a record of what he has done and what he says he will do.
 He also checks continuously with family, friends, and close colleagues to ensure he is holding himself accountable and “not living in some fantasy land.”

-Likewise, while running Baxter, where he oversaw multiple chemical-processing and manufacturing plants around the world, “I wasn’t surprised if there was a fire in one of those plants or if something blew up,” he says.
+“I wasn’t ‘surprised’ if there was a fire in one of those plants or if something blew up,” he says.
 Quality, safety, and compliance standards are, of course, essential to minimizing the possibility of disaster.
 “But we were self-reflective enough to realize that it could happen.
 So, when it did happen, we weren’t confused,” he says.
 “We dealt with it.”

 Build Stronger Teams